owobot-org/owobot/README.md

 ## Installation Options

+See the [installation guide](INSTALL.md) for in-depth instructions on installing and running owobot.

 ### Linux packages

 The [latest release](https://gitea.elara.ws/owobot/owobot/releases/latest) of owobot has packages for many distros and processors.
 They include a systemd service to make the bot easier to use.
 Just install the package, edit the bot's configuration to suit your needs, and run it using `sudo systemctl enable --now owobot`.
 Systemd will monitor it and make sure it's always running.